 |Space||TI provides space or space-grade parts qualified for use in space electronics applications.
 Our portfolio includes QML Class V or similar, radiation-hardness-assured integrated circuits (ICs) or radiation-tolerant ICs, demonstrating the company’s long-standing commitment to the space electronics market.
 To learn more, see the “Radiation Handbook for Electronics” and “Reduce the Risk in NewSpace with Space Enhanced Plastic Products.”|

 |High temperature||TI high-temperature parts can withstand extreme temperatures in electronics systems.
 High-temperature products are available in ceramic (210°C), high-temperature plastic (175°C) and known good die.|

 Understanding part-level ratings vs. product-level ratings

 TI offers ratings of its parts, also known as orderable part numbers.
-On TI.com, we group a number of parts in a product folder.
-In the event that a single product folder has parts with more than one rating, TI will show all appropriate ratings and make the appropriate part-level rating clear where appropriate.
+On TI.com, we group a number of parts in a product page.
+In the event that a single product page has parts with more than one rating, TI will show all appropriate ratings and make the appropriate part-level rating clear where appropriate.